Score Attack: A Lower Bound Technique for Optimal Differentially Private Learning: Introduction

 The proposed score attack technique is a general method for lower bounding the privacy-constrained minimax risk in statistical models that have a well-defined score statistic, which is the gradient of the likelihood function with respect to the model parameters.
 As explained in Section \ref{sec: setup}, the score attack method reduces lower bounding the privacy-constrained minimax risk to computing the score statistic and choosing an appropriate prior distribution over the parameter space.
 This approach is reminiscent of the classical method of lower bounding the minimax risk by the Bayes risk.

 \textbf{Optimal differentially private algorithms}.
-In this paper, we establish the minimax optimal rate of convergence, up to a logarithmic factor, under the differential privacy constraint for four statistical estimation problems, namely parameter estimation in low-dimensional generalized linear models (GLMs), the Bradley-Terry-Luce (BTL) model, the high-dimensional sparse GLMs, and nonparametric regression over the Sobolev class.
-We design optimal algorithms that ensure differential privacy by leveraging established techniques in differential privacy, such as the Laplace and Gaussian mechanisms \cite{dwork2006calibrating}, the $K$-norm mechanism \cite{hardt2010geometry}, and differentially private optimization methods \cite{bassily2014private, bassily2019private, chaudhuri2011differentially, kifer2012private}.
+In this paper, we establish the minimax optimal rate of convergence, up to a logarithmic factor, under the differential privacy constraint for four statistical estimation problems, namely parameter estimation in low-dimensional generalized linear models (GLMs), the Bradley-Terry-Luce (BTL) model, the high-dimensional sparse GLMs, and non-parametric regression over the Sobolev class.
+We design optimal algorithms that ensure differential privacy by leveraging established techniques in differential privacy, such as the Laplace and Gaussian mechanisms \cite{dwork2006calibrating}, the K-norm mechanism \cite{hardt2010geometry}, and differentially private optimization methods \cite{bassily2014private, bassily2019private, chaudhuri2011differentially, kifer2012private}.
 In each of the four problems, we use the score attack technique to establish minimax lower bounds, demonstrating the sharpness of these bounds and the versatility of the score attack method.
-The main results are summarized as follows. \begin{itemize} \item Low-dimensional GLMs: Theorem \ref{thm: low-dim glm lb} presents a minimax lower bound for estimating the parameters and Theorem \ref{thm: non-sparse glm upper bound} shows that this lower bound is achieved, up to a logarithmic factor, by a noisy gradient descent algorithm. \item BTL model for pairwise comparisons: Similarly, Theorem \ref{thm: ranking lower bound} establishes a minimax lower bound for parameter estimation and Theorem \ref{thm: ranking upper bound} shows that this lower bound can be attained up to a logarithmic factor by an objective perturbation algorithm. \item High-dimensional sparse GLMs: Theorem \ref{thm: high-dim glm lb} proves a minimax lower bound which scales only logarithmically with the total dimension and linearly with the sparsity, and Theorem \ref{thm: glm upper bound} shows that this minimax lower bound can be achieved up to a logarithmic factor by an iterative hard-thresholding algorithm. \item Nonparametric regression over the Sobolev class: unlike the previous problems, where the number of parameters is finite, this problem deals with estimating an entire function with a differential privacy guarantee.
-Here, we establish a matching lower bound in Theorem \ref{thm: nonparametric integrated risk lower bound} and an upper bound in Theorem \ref{thm: nonparametric upper bound} for the minimax mean integrated squared risk. \end{itemize}
+The main results are summarized as follows. \begin{itemize} \item Low-dimensional GLMs: Theorem \ref{thm: low-dim glm lb} presents a minimax lower bound for estimating the parameters and Theorem \ref{thm: non-sparse glm upper bound} shows that this lower bound is achieved, up to a logarithmic factor, by a noisy gradient descent algorithm. \item BTL model for pairwise comparisons: Similarly, Theorem \ref{thm: ranking lower bound} establishes a minimax lower bound for parameter estimation and Theorem \ref{thm: ranking upper bound} shows that this lower bound can be attained up to a logarithmic factor by an objective perturbation algorithm. \item High-dimensional sparse GLMs: Theorem \ref{thm: high-dim glm lb} proves a minimax lower bound which scales only logarithmically with the total dimension and linearly with the sparsity, and Theorem \ref{thm: glm upper bound} shows that this minimax lower bound can be achieved up to a logarithmic factor by an iterative hard-thresholding algorithm. \item Non-parametric regression over the Sobolev class: unlike the previous problems, where the number of parameters is finite, this problem deals with estimating an entire function with a differential privacy guarantee.
+Here, we establish a matching lower bound in Theorem \ref{thm: nonparametric integrated risk lower bound} and an upper bound in Theorem \ref{thm: nonparametric upper bound} for the minimax mean integrated squared risk.
+To this end, we shall first reduce the non-parametric problem into a collection of finite-dimensional, parametric estimation problems, and then apply our technique to these finite-dimensional problems. \end{itemize}